sergiokopplin/indigo/_posts/2021-12-06-learning-representations-of-life.md

 * Famously, Delbruck transitioned into biology after working with Lisa Meitner and Otto Hahn on nuclear physics in the 1930's.
 He expressed a series of concrete questions and hypotheses about the nature of living systems from a physicts perspective, made famous by Edwin Schroedinger in his pamphlet "What is life?".
 *
 -->
 *I'm frequently asked how I think machine learning tools will change our approach to molecular and cell biology.
-This post is in part my answer and in part a reflection of Horace Freeland Judson's history or early molecular biology -- [*The Eighth Day of Creation*.](https://jacobkimmel.notion.site/The-Eighth-Day-of-Creation-787948ef203141a5a21be1620fcfee31)*
+This post is in part my answer and in part a reflection on Horace Freeland Judson's history of early molecular biology -- [*The Eighth Day of Creation*.](https://jacobkimmel.notion.site/The-Eighth-Day-of-Creation-787948ef203141a5a21be1620fcfee31)*

 <!-- Introduction -->